 This 10-point guide will help you identify what maintenance is you should perform yourself, and when you need to call in a pro air conditioner maintenance professional.

-1. How Does An Air Conditioner Work?
+1. How Does an Air Conditioner Work?

-If you are new homeowner or you are accustomed to using fans or window-mounted air conditioning units and are considering investing in a central air unit, you may not know how to deal with your central A/C system.
+If you are a new homeowner or you are accustomed to using fans or window-mounted air conditioning units and are considering investing in a central air unit, you may not know how to deal with your central A/C system.

 Fret not!
 After reading this quick series, you’ll at least understand the basics.